vantrung1408/fruitstore/README.md

 ## Installation
-After clone project source code then using docker to build:
+After clone project source code then we are using docker to build and run by execute below command.
 ```sh
 docker-compose build
 docker-compose up